Methodology

 Power Curve Assumptions

 For the UK portfolio, the Company uses multiple sources for UK power price forecasts.
 Where power has been sold at a fixed price under a Power Purchase Agreement (a hedge), these known prices are used.
 For periods where no PPA hedge is in place, short-term market forward prices are used.
 After two years, the Company integrates a rolling blended average of three leading independent energy market consultants’ long-term central case projections.
-This approach allows mitigation of any delay in response from the three independent market forecasters (“Consultants”) used by the Company in publishing quarterly or ad hoc updates following any significant market development.

 For the Italian portfolio, Power Purchase Agreements (hedges) are used in the forecast where these have been secured.
 In the absence of hedges, a leading independent energy market consultant’s long-term projections are used to derive the power curve adopted in the valuation.